 Simple as that.
 Most dogs enjoy belly rubs, rough play, and getting their tails played with.
-For cats, however, most do not like these things.
+As for cats, most do not like these things.
 Every cat is different in what they enjoy, will allow, won’t enjoy, and will hate.
 Just because your cat is not biting you doesn’t mean they enjoy what you are doing.
 Please keep an eye on the tail movements for this.
-Also, cats just aren’t pack animals so it is not in their nature to submit or care for you in the way a dog would.
-Sure, they may greet you at the door but it is likely because they want to eat.
-Heart breaking, I know, but a cat is just not a dog.
-Please also keep in mind, dogs have evolved to be companions of humans, cats never did.
-They are they same as they were since Ancient Egypt.
+Also, cats aren’t pack animals so it is not in their nature to submit or care for you in the way a dog would.
+Sure, they may greet you at the door but it’s likely because they want to eat.
+Heartbreaking, I know, but a cat is just not a dog.
+Please also keep in mind that dogs have evolved to be companions of humans, cats never did.
+They are the same as they were since Ancient Egypt just slightly more tolerating.

-Cats sleep a lot, and with good reason.
+Cats sleep a lot and with good reason.
 Sleep is key to a cat’s emotional well-being as well as their overall health.
 The average cat will sleep around 18 hours a day.
 Some will sleep less, some will sleep more.
-My one cat Joey sleeps an amazing 21 hours a day!
-He has no health issues and is older, but I honestly believe he just enjoys sleeping that much.
 When a cat gets its sleep interrupted, it will cause emotional distress.
-Think of a first time mother being woken up every 2 hours during the night.
+Think of a first-time mother being woken up every 2 hours during the night.
 It isn’t fun.
 Just keep in mind that your cat’s sleep is not a measure of laziness, but nature’s way of keeping them healthy and strong.

 There is a long list of animals that have more sensitive and more powerful hearing than our own.
 Cats make this list and are actually quite high on it.
 That being said, loud noises are not good for your cat.
-Surround sound, stereo systems, jamming out in your garage… Yea, that is loud to us, but imagine how it sounds to your cat!
-Cats hear at an amazing 100,000 hertz where as humans only hear at 20,000 hertz.
-When something is some-what loud to you, it is already giving your cat a migraine!
+Surround sound, stereo systems, jamming out in your garage, that is loud to us but imagine how it sounds to your cat!
+Cats hear at an amazing 100,000 hertz whereas humans only hear at 20,000 hertz.
+When something is some-what loud to you, it’s already giving your cat a migraine!
 And just in case you were wondering, dogs hear at between 35,000 to 40,000 hertz which is still a lot lower than the typical feline!